ibm-cloud-docs/dns/dns-records-overview.md

 An `MX` record handles the direction of mail.

 **Priority field:** This section allows you to select your preference for an individual `MX` record.
 Records are processed in order, starting with the lowest priority and working to higher priorities.
-Therefore, if you have two mail servers or a mail server and a mail spooler, set the lower priority to your main mail server and set a higher priority to your backup mail server or mail spooler.
+Therefore, if you have two mail servers or a mail server and a mail spooler, set the lower priority to your main mail server.
+Also, set a higher priority to your backup mail server or mail spooler.

-**Host field:** You can specify a mail hostname here, but in most cases, it is not necessary.
-It is recommended to create a blank host (use a `@` for the hostname) and point it to your mail server.
+**Host field:** You can specify a mail hostname here, but this is usually not necessary.
+Create a blank host (use a `@` for the hostname) and point it to your mail server.

 **Goes to field:** The address of the mail server.
-What is commonly done here is using the mail hostname that you created in the **A** record section to point to your mail server.
+What is commonly done is to use the mail hostname that you created in the **A** record section to point to your mail server.

-It is highly recommended that you point `MX` records to a domain name, and that domain name (just like a `CNAME` record) ends with a dot.
+It is highly recommended that you point `MX` records to a domain name, and that the domain name (just like a `CNAME` record) ends with a dot.

 ## `TXT` records
 {: #the-txt-section}